What is Keratoconus?

 Corneal topography: An automated instrument is used to project illuminated patterns onto the cornea to determine its topology (the relationship between objects that share the same surface or border).
 This exam works best when keratoconus is in its early stages, as it shows any distortions or scarring on the cornea.

-Eyeglasses and soft contact lenses are the usual treatment for those with mild keratoconus.
-But this disease is progressive and inevitably thins the cornea, giving it an increasingly irregular shape.
-Eventually the eyeglasses and soft contact lenses are no longer sufficient.
+Eyeglasses and soft contact lenses are the usual treatment for those with mild keratoconus, but this disease is progressive and inevitably thins the cornea, giving it an increasingly irregular shape.
+Eventually eyeglasses and soft contact lenses are no longer sufficient.
 Severe cases of keratoconus need treatment such as:

-- Piggyback contact lenses: Due to the discomfort caused by gas permeable lenses, some eye doctors use two different types of contact lenses on the same eye; a method known as piggybacking.
+Piggyback contact lenses: Due to the discomfort caused by gas permeable lenses, some eye doctors use two different types of contact lenses on the same eye; a method known as piggybacking.
 Typically, one lens is made of a soft material, such as silicone hydrogel, with an RGP lens over the top of it.
 The soft lens acts as a cushion to the harder lens and also helps to keep the gas permeable lens centered.
-Your eye doctor will closely monitor the fitting of the two lenses to ensure that oxygen reaches the surface of your eye, although today’s contact lenses, both soft and hard, are sufficiently oxygen permeable for safe use.
+Your eye doctor will closely monitor the fitting of the two lenses to ensure that oxygen reaches the surface of your eye, although today’s contact lenses — both soft and hard — are sufficiently oxygen-permeable for safe use.

-- Corneal cross-linking: This procedure involves strengthening the corneal tissue to halt the bulging of the eye’s surface.
+Corneal cross-linking: This procedure involves strengthening the corneal tissue to halt the bulging of the eye’s surface.
 This method was introduced in the United States in 2008, and is also known as CXL.
-During the procedure, the epithelium (the outer portion of the cornea) is removed, riboflavin (a B vitamin) is applied, and the patient’s eye is put under a specialized lamp which emits UV light that activates and strengthens the cornea.
+During the procedure, the epithelium (the outer portion of the cornea) is removed, riboflavin (a B vitamin) is applied, and the patient’s eye is put under a specialized lamp, which emits UV light that activates and strengthens the cornea.
 Another method, known as transepithelial corneal cross-linking, is employed in a similar fashion, only the corneal surface is left intact.
-Many experts believe this method is reducing the need for corneal transplants and preventing keratoconus-like complications after vision correction surgery such as LASIK.
+Many experts believe this method reduces the need for corneal transplants and prevents keratoconus-like complications after vision correction surgery such as LASIK.